 SQF Code Edition 9 FAQs & Top 9 Changes

 (Click the image to download.)
-With Edition 9 implementation a few months away, many members of the Food & Beverage industry still have questions about how the Code changes will affect their operations.
+Even though the Edition 9 implementation deadline is behind us, many members of the Food & Beverage industry still have questions about the requirements in Edition 9.
 Here are a few of the most common questions SQFI has encountered.

 When will the SQF Edition 9 checklist and documents be posted?